-This program is based in Pembroke College of Oxford University on the banks of the River Thames.
+This program is taking place at Pembroke College of Oxford University on the banks of the River Thames.
 Centred round a weekly themed project, the Global Young Leaders syllabus comprises 28 hours of leadership tuition each week which includes theory lessons, interactive lectures, project research, debate club and real-life case studies in order to provide a stimulating and varied learning experience, and to build students’ confidence and competence in life skills such as project management, team-building, negotiation, formal presentations, critical thinking, logic and problem solving.

 Oxford Global Young Leaders Program consists of a well-balanced programme of Young Leader tuition, activities, sports and excursions.
 The structured programme includes:

 - 28 hours tuition per week, including lectures, seminars, case-studies, workshops and presentations.

 - 2 full day excursions and trips per week

 - Full afternoon and evening activity programme including games and cultural activities and the chance to explore Oxford with friends.